-- A. The Board of Directors shall consist of four WMRRA members in good standing that have served either on the Executive Board or race day staff.
-The term of each member of the board of directors shall be four years.
-One member will be replaced or re-elected each year. - B. The Board of Directors reserves the right to overrule the executive board on any matter relating to the legal and/or financial well being of WMRRA. - C. The Board of Directors reserves the right to remove any officer, member, volunteer; vendor or other representative of WMRRA that it determines is not performing their responsibilities or duties in a satisfactory, honest, professional or impartial manner. - D. Resignations Process: The resignation process from the Board of Directors is as follows: The resignee will submit their resignation in writing to the Board of Directors.
-They may be asked to assist the remaining Board members in the finding of their replacement.
-A replacement must be found and approved within 30 days of the submission of the resignation.
-The Board reserves the right to appoint any nominee that meets the requirements stated in paragraph A.
+- A. The board of directors shall consist of four WMRRA members in good standing that have served either on the Executive board or those positions identified in paragraph 2E of these bylaws.
+The term of each director of the board of directors shall be four years.
+One director will be replaced or re-elected each year. - B. The board of directors reserves the right to overrule the executive board on any matter relating to the legal and/or financial wellbeing of WMRRA. - C. The board of directors reserves the right to remove any officer, member, volunteer, vendor or other representative of WMRRA that it determines is not performing their responsibilities or duties in a satisfactory, honest, professional or impartial manner. - D. Resignation of Director: A director may resign by submitting the resignation in writing to the board of directors.
+A replacement must be appointed from the persons identified in section A of this paragraph, by the remaining members of the board within 30 days of the date of the resignation to serve the remaining term of the resigning director.
+The board reserves the right to appoint any nominee that meets the requirements stated in paragraph A.